Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 a multimodal AI agent as an example, it can collaborate with other domain-specific agents to complete diverse tasks such as translation, configuration generation, and API development.

-Agent to Agent Communication protocol(A2A) provides a standardized way for AI agents to communicate and collaborate across different platforms and frameworks through a structured process, regardless of their underlying technologies.
+A2A provides a standardized way for AI agents to communicate and collaborate across different platforms and frameworks through a structured process, regardless of their underlying technologies.
 Agents can advertise their capabilities using an 'Agent Card' in JSON format, or send messages to communicate context, replies, artifacts, or user instructions, which make it easier to build AI applications that can interact with heterogeneous AI ecosystems in specific domain.

-With significant adoption of AI Agents across the Internet, A2A may become the foundation for the next wave of Internet communication technologies across domains {{?I-D.rosenberg-ai-protocols}}.
-The application of A2A in the network management field aims to develop various AI-driven network applications and realize intent-based network management automation in multi-vendor heterogeneous network environments.
+With significant adoption of AI Agents across the Internet,Agent to Agent Communication protocol may become the foundation for the next wave of Internet communication technologies across domains {{?I-D.rosenberg-ai-protocols}}.
+The application of A2A in the network management field is meant to develop various rich AI driven network applications, realize intent based networks management automation in the multi-vendor heterogeneous network environment.
+By establishing standard interfaces for dynamic Capability Discovery, intelligent message routing, heterogeneous

-To achieve this vision, A2A establishes standard interfaces that address key challenges in multi-agent collaboration.
-First, it provides dynamic capability discovery mechanisms that allow agents to automatically identify and understand what services other agents can provide, eliminating the need for static configuration.
-Second, it enables intelligent message routing that can direct communications between agents based on their capabilities and current availability, ensuring efficient collaboration.
-Finally, it enables cross-platform interoperability by providing common protocols that allow agents to collaborate seamlessly across different AI frameworks, platforms, and implementation approaches, abstracting away underlying technical differences.
+AI ecosystems interaction,cross-platform collaboration, A2A enables AI Agents to:

+o Understand contextual nuances

+o Negotiate and adapt in real-time

+o Make collaborative decisions

+o Maintain persistent, intelligent interactions

 This document discusses the applicability of A2A to the network management in the multi-domain heterogeneous network environment that utilizes IETF technologies.
 It explores operational